Builder's Risk Insurance

 Damage from natural disasters

-Builder’s risk insurance doesn’t usually cover the damage caused by natural disasters like floods, earthquakes, and tornadoes.
+Builder’s risk insurance doesn’t usually cover damage caused by natural disasters like floods, earthquakes, and tornadoes.
 To cover these types of events, add a severe weather endorsement to your policy.

 no coverage check mark